 If it’s your first time using online meeting software or you’re using a product for the first time, it’s completely understandable that you need time to figure out how things work.
-Our advice is to experiment with the product in your own time and not in your weekly team catch ups to figure out how to use screen share.
+Our advice is to experiment with the product in your own time and not waiting for your weekly team catch ups to figure out how to use screen share.

 Make sure you know how to initiate a screen share session before your meeting, otherwise you’ll just end up wasting everyone’s time if the first ten minutes of the meeting is spent trying to get to grips with how to use the tool.
 Don’t be that person.

 One of the main benefits of screen share is that it helps everyone in the meeting get on the same page.
 If used correctly this helps focus the meeting and increase engagement.
 Although, that doesn’t mean it’s going to do all the work for you.
 What you choose to share still needs to serve a purpose and encourage everyone to engage.

 So, when do you need to use screen share?
 The best advice we can give is to make the most of the tool, share visual cues, and use it as an opportunity to present something that ignites a discussion (no pressure).
 In turn leading to a more productive meeting for everyone.

 It’s crucial to remember that when you’re sharing your entire screen, you’re doing exactly that.
 Meaning any other apps with notifications will end up notifying everyone in the meeting.
 Quite awkward when everyone in your meeting sees that meme your work pal thought would be fantastic to share.
 On top of the potential embarrassment, it will just distract you and the people in your meeting.